a2roger/backup/w4_data/readme.md

 ```java
 {"a", "b,c d"}
 ```
-Processing also has a `startsWith()` string method, that returns whether or not the string starts with the given substraing.
+Processing also has a `startsWith()` string method, that returns whether or not the string starts with the given substring.

 To show the words at regular intervals, the sketch uses a parameter called `update` (controlled by the mouse's `x` position) as follows:
 ```java